sil-ai/aqua-api/README.md

     $ pip install -r requirements.txt
     ```

-4. In case you face an error on the previous point regarding a postgres package
+4. In case you face an error on the previous point regarding a postgres package.
     ```
     sudo apt get install libpq-dev
     ```